 The alsa driver always expects 10 channels of output: 8 analog plus 2 S/PDIF.
 If you are only interested in a subset thereof, you have to pad things so the buffer has 10 samples per frame anyway.
 Similarly, the alsa driver always produces 12 samples per frame on input: 8 analog plus 2 S/PDIF plus 2 from the mixer.
-For present purposes we use the 8 analog inputs and ignore the others, since they contain no additional entropy.
-Therefore you must pass the --channel-mask 255 option to turbid; otherwise the program will have less entropy than it thinks it has, by a factor of 8/12ths.
+For present purposes we use the 8 analog inputs and ignore the others, since they contain no additional randomness.
+Therefore you must pass the --channel-mask 255 option to turbid; otherwise the program will have less randomness than it thinks it has, by a factor of 8/12ths.

 Each of the eight analog inputs is always routed directly to its own DAC, so the PCM input functionality is always unaffected by the sliders and switches on the mixer.